-Irish Water Safety is the statutory body to promote water safety in Ireland.
-Tragically, an average of 133 people drown each year in Ireland.
-IWS strive to reduce these fatalities by increasing water safety awareness and by education so that our aquatic environments can be enjoyed with confidence and safety.
+Water Safety Ireland is the statutory body to promote water safety in Ireland, and their focus is on public awareness and education.
+Tragically, an average of 124 people drown each year in Ireland.
+WSI feel that this is simply unacceptable considering that most fatalities are avoidable.
+WSI strive to reduce these fatalities by increasing water safety awareness and by changing attitudes and behaviours so that our aquatic environments can be enjoyed with confidence and safety.

 The overall objective of the Coast Guard is to reduce the loss of life on Ireland’s sea’s, lakes, waterways and rivers, coastal and remote areas.
 The Coast Guard provides assistance to persons in danger at sea, on the coast or remote inland areas and coordinates searches for missing persons at sea or on the coast...

 Working together with partners and communities, we aim to educate, influence, supervise and rescue those at risk from drowning.
 We provide lifeboats; a seasonal lifeguard service; coastal safety, research and education programmes; and flood response.

 The Clean Coasts programme engages communities in the protection of Ireland’s beaches, seas and marine life and is run by An Taisce.
 Clean Coasts is made up of two main elements; Clean Coasts Volunteering and the Green Coast Award.

 The Blue Flag programme is operated in Ireland by An Taisce.
 Beaches and marinas that achieve this eco-label must comply with a specific set of criteria relating to water quality, information provision, environmental education, safety and beach management.